Jhorgen/Project4/README.md

 # _Hawthorne Pies_ - Pizza order form

-Allows a user to select a pizza by size, select toppings, and recieve a priced based on their selection.
+Allows a user to create a pizza by selecting pizza size & toppings.
+On submit, the application returns a priced based on their selection.

 ## Specs